 The City and the contractor will work together to minimize any potential for damage caused by storms during the construction project.

 The City of Wauwatosa begins calculation of the tax rate when three major components are finalized – final overall assessment values, certified tax levies from each taxing jurisdiction and tax credit information from the Wisconsin Department of Revenue.
 Only then, can the mill rate calculation be made.

 The final Statement of Assessments is not typically completed until mid November.

 The tax levies from the individual taxing jurisdictions, which include the State of Wisconsin, Milwaukee County, City of Wauwatosa, MATC, Metro Sewer District and the Wauwatosa School District, are finalized in mid to late November.

-The Department of Revenue has a deadline of December 1 to communicate all tax credit and estimated state aid information to the City of Wauwatosa.
-However, starting 2014 the DOR will be required to provide this information by November 20.
+The Department of Revenue has a deadline of November 20 to communicate all tax credit and estimated state aid information to the City of Wauwatosa.

 * These amounts are rounded to the nearest cent.

 City Website: Payments can be made using either a credit card or e-check option.
 Taxpayers can utilize this payment option from Wauwatosa property tax web portal, which is accessible by either clicking either the Property Tax or the Online Bill Pay button on the home page of the website.
 The taxpayers should follow the on screen instructions to display the tax information page for the property and then click 'Make an Online Payment' button.
 User fees do apply.
 Credit card fees are 2.39% of the transaction, while e-checks are $1.50 for a transaction under $10,000 and $5 for a transaction over $10,000.
 Once the payment process is completed, the taxpayer will receive an e-mail confirmation and the transaction will be displayed on the web portal in pending status with a receipt date equal to the date the transaction was completed.